 - official transcript(s);

 - the BA/MA Worksheet, filled out and signed by the College adviser

 - a joint BA/MA Form: Top portion filled out (available from the College Office).

 Courses and Requirements

 The joint BA/MA degree in Middle Eastern Studies requires students to take eighteen graduate courses in years four and five at the University of Chicago.
-Students may double count nine graduate level courses taken in year four toward both their BA degree and their MA degree.
+Students may double count three graduate level courses taken in year four toward both their BA degree and their MA degree.
 Any graduate courses taken during the second or third year in the College may not be counted towards the BA/MA in Middle Eastern Studies, though they may of course be counted toward the BA degree.

 During their fourth year in the College (first year of the MA program), students retain their undergraduate privilege of registering for four courses per quarter.
 It is not recommended that students take more than three classes, however, except in the case of registering for the BA Paper Preparation or Thesis Seminar course (NELC 29999), while writing their BA thesis in NELC.

 During the second year of the MA program, students must follow MA rules, which restrict enrollment to three courses per quarter.
 The MA program requires a master’s thesis which must be planned, researched, and written, and this requires a significant amount of time.
 Students must also fulfill all the curricular requirements for their MA degree (e.g., the CMES Proseminar, advanced language study, etc.) and should consult with the CMES MA advisor about staying on track to complete these.

 For further rules and restrictions, please see the current College Catalog.